 - Matavale Women’s Association (MWA) on a project to promote women’s resilience against humanitarian crises and climate disasters through a combination of activities, ranging from the establishment of emergency committees, development of emergency response mechanisms, to trainings on humanitarian situations assessments, enhancing women’s capacities in emergency-resilient agricultural techniques, and supporting them to set up their own agricultural businesses.

 - Oxfam Solomon Islands on a project that is mainstreaming gender into humanitarian response.

-Although law and order has largely been reestablished in the country, the root causes of conflict have not been sufficiently addressed due to weak governance systems, which are now being tested by the increase in disasters and a resulting competition for resources.
+The Solomon Islands experienced a period of violent open conflict and ethnic tensions between 1998-2003, which left over 200 dead and displaced more than 20,000 people.
+Although law and order has largely been reestablished in the country, the root causes of conflict have not been sufficiently addressed due to weak governance systems, which are now being tested by the increase in disasters and resulting competition for resources.

-While women’s organizations have been the most successful in the region in terms of networking, lobbying efforts and service delivery, they remain small, have limited capacity and suffer from a lack of core funding to sustain actions.
+While women’s organizations have been the most successful in the region in terms of networking, lobbying efforts, and service delivery, they remain small, have limited capacity, and suffer from a lack of core funding to sustain actions.